vapor-community/soto-cognito-authentication/README.md

     }
 }
 ```
 Add a route using the authenticator.
-The `CognitoIdAuthenticator` authenticates the request, the `guardMiddleware` ensures the user if authenticated.
+The `CognitoIdAuthenticator` authenticates the request, the `guardMiddleware` ensures the user is authenticated.
 The actual function accesses the `User` type via `req.auth.require`.
 ```swift
 app.grouped(CognitoIdAuthenticator<User>())
     .grouped(User.guardMiddleware())